kedacore/keda-docs/content/docs/2.2/scalers/mssql.md

 - `query` - a [T-SQL](https://docs.microsoft.com/sql/t-sql/language-reference) query that returns a single numeric value.
 This can be a regular query or the name of a stored procedure.
 - `targetValue` - a threshold that is used as `targetAverageValue` in the Horizontal Pod Autoscaler (HPA).

-To connect to the MSSQL instance you can provide either:
+To connect to the MSSQL instance, you can provide either:

 - `connectionStringFromEnv` - The name of an environment variable containing a valid MSSQL connection string.

 Or provide more detailed connection parameters explicitly (a connection string will be generated for you at runtime):

 - `host` - The hostname of the MSSQL instance endpoint.
 - `port` - The port number of the MSSQL instance endpoint.
+The default for MSSQL is 1433.
 - `database` - The name of the database to query.
 - `username` - The username credential for connecting to the MSSQL instance.
 - `passwordFromEnv` - The name of an environment variable containing the password credential for connecting to the MSSQL instance.